games647/FastLogin/README.md

 5. Download and Install FastLogin (or FastLoginBungee in newer versions) on BungeeCord AND Spigot (on the servers where your login plugin is or where player should be able to execute the commands of FastLogin)
 6. Check your database settings in the config of FastLogin on BungeeCord
-7. Set your proxy (BungeeCord) in offline mode by setting the value onlinemode in your config.yml to false
+7. Set proxy and Spigot in offline mode by setting the value onlinemode in your config.yml to false
 8. You should *always* firewall your Spigot server that it's only accessible through BungeeCord
     * https://www.spigotmc.org/wiki/bungeecord-installation/#post-installation
     * BungeeCord doesn't support SQLite per default, so you should change the configuration to MySQL or MariaDB